Psychedelic Integration

 The Lucia Light — Non-Ordinary States Without Substances

 You don't necessarily need a substance to access non-ordinary states of consciousness.
+Chanting, meditation and breath work have been just a few of the tools that have been used for thousands of years.

 Think you might be ready for psychedelic integration?